 - Media notice: If a breach is found to have affected more than 500 residents of a state or jurisdiction, the covered entities responsible must notify prominent media outlets serving the state or jurisdiction.

 - Notice to the Secretary: Covered entities must notify the Secretary upon discovering a PHI breach.

 It is possible for entities to prove their due diligence and demonstrate low probability of PHI compromise based on adequate risk assessment procedures.
-For more on risk assessment, see the HIPAA risk assessment checklist at the end of this article.
+For more on risk assessment, see the HIPAA this risk assessment checklist:

 HIPAA Enforcement Rule